-To help correct inefficiencies and control risks, it’s essential for IT managers to have full knowledge of the process behind assigning IT assets to employees.
+To help correct inefficiencies and control risks, IT managers need to have full knowledge of the process behind assigning IT assets to employees.
 To achieve this, businesses need to deploy an effective IT asset management system.
-Through IT cost optimisation and IT inventory management improvements, businesses can then begin to improve their entire onboarding and offboarding processes.
-For instance, by providing a good onboarding experience, 69 per cent of employees will stay longer in a company.

-On the other hand, if enough attention isn’t focused on the offboarding, there can be significant impacts on IT operations and costs.
-In fact, research suggests that 89 per cent of ex-employees still have access to at least one application from a former employer.
+On the other hand, if enough attention isn’t focused on the offboarding, there can be significant impacts on your IT operations and costs.
+Research suggests that 89 per cent of ex-employees still have access to at least one application from a former employer.
 Out of those, 45 per cent reported having access to confidential data.

 IT Asset Lifecycle Management

 The process of assigning assets to employees sits within the IT asset lifecycle.
 It has the following structure:

 Software Asset Management (SAM) and Hardware Asset Management (HAM) tools can help to administer an asset’s lifecycle.
 They keep track of their allocation statuses.

 SAM and HAM applications notify you of expiring licences, end-of-life dates, and warranty details.
 They also generate reports for each asset’s current status.
 This helps to optimise a business’s entire IT estate.